coderschool-ftw/news-app-googlenewsapp-team-4/README.md

 **MAIN CHALLENGES:**
 * Using the Free version of newsapi.org, we almost ended up writing a function to interate over an array of api keys.
+SOLUTION: Change the date in "from=...." will (temporarily) help fetch data.
 * This is a project that was hard to split up different components to work on independently.

 **INDIVIDUAL CHALLENGE(S):**